OpenTechSchool/python-data-intro/core/survey.md

 ## Challenge

-Can you refactor the part of the program that finds the winner into a function?
+Can you extract the part of the program that finds the winner into a function?

 ## Bigger Challenge